curtisdearlMS/AZ_Labs/Problems.md

 Description: This scenario demonstrates the impact of incorrect NSG rules.

 This will deploy an NSG rule into the VNET 1 VM subnet NSG.

-This 1 rule will blocked VM2 in VNET 1 from communicating with the storage account Private IP address.
+This 1 rule will blocked VM2 in VNET 1 from communicating with the storage account Private IP address in the Hub VNET.
+Do connection tests from VM1 and VM2 to the Private Endpoint.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoftAzureAaron%2FNET_TrainingLabs%2Fmain%2FProblems%2FNSGBlockingPE.json)